- When should I apply for the Professional Semester?

 - You must pass Praxis I or be eligible for a waiver based on SAT scores (see WCSU catalog).

-- You must have completed, or be in the process of completing, all of your general education courses and all but two of the courses in your academic major.
+- You must have completed, or be in the process of completing, all of your general education courses.
+You may have all but two of the courses in your academic major incomplete.

 - You must provide two letters of recommendation from people off campus who can attest to your character and suitability for a career in teaching.

-- You must write a two-page (two full pages) essay describing why you want to be a teacher.
+- You must write a two-page (two full pages) essay on a topic chosen by the Education & Educational Psychology Department.

 - Schedule a meeting with Dr. Daria, the Coordinator of Elementary Education, WS 307, (203) 837-9359.